Superradiance-assisted two-color Doppler cooling of molecules: Results and Discussion

-Although our scheme is similar to that of velocity selective coherent population trapping (VSCPT), the key difference is that in VSCPT there is no driving force to cool the system.
+One might compare our scheme to velocity selective coherent population trapping (VSCPT) because the molecule does experience some electromagnetically induced transparency (EIT), as shown in \fig{fig:eit}.
+However, besides this similarity, our scheme has nothing to do with VSCPT.
+In VSCPT there is no driving force to cool the system.
 Instead, the system is allowed to relax into the cooling process.

-Similarly to VSCPT, the molecule does experience some electromagnetically induced transparency (EIT), as shown in \fig{fig:eit}.
-At the the end of the cooling process, most of the population that is not lost is in on of the two ground vibrational states, primarily $|2\rangle$.
+In principle, our scheme still works with the inclusion of hyperfine states.
+To a first order approximation, they will create additional selection rules and new potential candidates for dark states.
+Of course, these are issues shared by most atomic cooling techniques.